triptease/triptalk/README.md

 $ yarn
 $ yarn start
 ```

+`yarn start` is a convenience script that uses `concurrently` to run both `yarn start:web` and `yarn start:server`.
+Some platforms don't support `concurrently` so you will have to execute both the run scripts separately.

 This will start the app locally with automatic refreshing of the web and server components when you make a change.